coderaiser/jessy/README.md

 jessy('hello.world', {
     hello: {
-        world: {
-            'could be used in browser as well'
+        world: 'could be used in browser as well',
-        }
-    }
+    },
 });

 // returns
-'could be used in browser as well'
+'could be used in browser as well';

 jessy('work-with-divider', '-', {
     work: {
         with: {
-            divider: {
-                'could use divider as well'
+            divider: 'could use divider as well',
-            }
-        }
-    }
+        },
+    },
 });

 // returns
-'could use divider as well'
+'could use divider as well';

 jessy('', {
     hello: 'world',
 });

 // returns
 {
-    hello: 'world'
+    hello: 'world';
 }
 ```